 What Are the Circumstances Where a Family Member May be Legally Held Responsible for Debt?

 Generally, family members are not responsible for debts incurred by other family members.
 So, for example, you would not be responsible for the debts incurred by your parents or adult children.
 However, there are exceptions.

 If you cosign the debt, you are legally responsible for paying the debt if the primary borrower defaults.
 For example, if you are a cosigner on a personal loan or credit card account, you are responsible for the debt, even if you did not use the funds or make the charges.

 Even if you do not own the property, you could be legally liable for the debt if you cosign the note.
 The same would apply for a car loan, student loans, and other credit accounts.

 In some states, spouses are responsible for medical debts for each other.
 Likewise, if your name is on a utility bill or cell phone bill, you could be liable for the debt depending on state law.

-About 30 states have “filial responsibility” laws.
+About 30 states and Puerto Rico have “filial responsibility” laws.
 These laws require adult children to pay a parent’s unpaid medical bills.
 While many states do not enforce these laws very often, states could possibly enforce the laws in the future.

 A nursing home or assisted living facility contract may have a “guarantor” clause that requires a family member to be personally responsible for unpaid charges.
 It is similar to cosigning debt.